-Brickwork Level 3 has been adapted from John Hodges classic Brickwork for Apprentices – the established textbook on brickwork for bricklayers.
-Designed to meet new requirements of the City and Guilds bricklaying programmes this book has been written to match the latest industry-based requirements and technical development in the field, including recent change to the Building Regulations.
-Each chapter follows the syllabus and contains a section of multiple choice questions to provide trainees with vital practice for the job knowledge and multiple choice tests.
+Brickwork Level 3 has been adapted from John Hodge's classic Brickwork for Apprentices – the established textbook on brickwork for bricklayers.
+Designed to meet new requirements of the City and Guilds bricklaying programmes this book has been written to match the latest industry-based requirements and technical developments in the field, including recent changes to the Building Regulations.
+Each chapter follows the syllabus and contains a section of multiple-choice questions to provide trainees with vital practice for the job knowledge and multiple-choice tests.

 Highly illustrated throughout and now in full colour, this is the essential reference for qualified bricklayers and other professionals working in the construction industry, as well as students wishing to embark on a career in bricklaying.

-There is also the facility to access the e-resource on the Routledge website, which includes:
+There is also the facility to access the Support Material on the Routledge website, which includes:

 Table of Contents